maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 3. Subsequently, the Python script ‘COMPARE_ERSP_DATA_PICTURE_VS_VIDEO.ipynb’ loads the files ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’, as well as ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
 It performs the comparison of wavelet power between the picture-based and video-based scenes using statistical tests and permutation-based correction for multiple comparisons.

 >[!NOTE]
->This analysis requires the MNE toolbox
+>This analysis requires the MNE toolbox.
->The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'
+>The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'.

 ### Comparing temporal evolution of the wavelet power between picture-based and video-based scenes